Awards

 The David H. Perrin Doctoral Dissertation Award recognizes outstanding doctoral student research in athletic training and health care.

-2023 Award Recipient: Allyssa Memmini, PhD, LAT, ATC
+2025 Award Recipient: Luk Devorski, PhD, ATC

 The NATA Foundation is grateful for the endowment established honoring David H. Perrin, PhD, ATC.
 Read more about the David H. Perrin Doctoral Dissertation Award Endowment here.